If you have gone through most of your life trying to please others by being a certain way, the idea of accepting yourself can be scary.

 Like I said in myth number #1, when you accept yourself, you are removing the judgments you hold about yourself so that you can move forward from a place of personal integrity, rather than a place dictated by society’s standards of who you should be.

 So, no, self-acceptance isn’t a sneaky backdoor method for losing weight.

 It is, however, the front door for figuring out who you are besides a woman struggling with her weight.

 And one thing I know for sure, you are so much more than any scale could ever define.

 Oftentimes, the terms self-love and self-acceptance are used interchangeably.
 And, no doubt, if you are on the path of one, you are probably also on the path of the other.

 But, in practice, what you DO to love yourself and what you DO to accept yourself are different.

-If you are don’t believe that your needs are valid, then self acceptance will be one of your first steps towards self love.
+If you are don’t believe that your needs are valid, then self-acceptance will be one of your first steps towards and deeply embodied self-love practice.

 These are the four big myths and misconceptions that I had to work through as I have worked towards self acceptance.

 I hope that my insights have clarified some things for you and have encouraged you to keep going.
 Continue the path.
 Look for the things within yourself that you reject, remove your judgments from those aspects, and see what unfolds when you come into integrity with yourself, with your needs, and with your values.